Pipeline Builder

 Method Endpoint Description

-GET /compliance/published-rules Browse published rules (includes subscribed flag)
+GET /compliance/published-rules Browse published rules (filterable, includes subscribed flag)

 POST /compliance/subscriptions Subscribe to a published rule